goact/yourfertility/goact-api/2-Authentication.md

 access_token | The access token to be used in URI of the requests.
 This token should be set to web browser for _exprires_in_ in order for web-tool to access to goAct APIs. expires_in   | *Optional* In how many seconds the token expires.
 If missing, the token is not set to expire.

-If the token is already expired, or otherwise cancelled, 'Error identifier' 404 error is returned.
+If the token has already expired, or was otherwise cancelled, 'Error identifier' 404 error is returned.
 In this case, the client application should ask the user to authenticate again.

 **Example Error Response**